Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 How to Use Date Sugar

-• Alternate one cup brown sugar by 1 cup of sugar made from dates.
+• Alternate one cup of brown sugar with 1 cup of sugar made from dates.

 • Add 1 tablespoon of liquid or melt butter to keep the moisture.